Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-There are a million and one reasons as to why you would want to do such a thing and every single one of them was enough for me to quit my day job.
+There are a million and one reasons why you would want to do such a thing and every single one of them was enough for me to quit my day job.

-Making money blogging is one thing but knowing I helped thousands of others start their very own blogs is an accomplishment in itself and one that I am a lot more proud of.
+Making money blogging is one thing, but knowing I helped thousands of others start their own blogs is an accomplishment and one that I am a lot more proud of.